nightroman/FarNet/GitKit/README.md

 GitKit is the FarNet module for git operations in Far Manager.
 GitKit uses [LibGit2Sharp].
 Git is not needed for local tasks.
+Git is used for getting credentials for remote tasks.

 **Project FarNet**